Analysis Productions

 Add a magnet-up job

-Currently, this will create ntuples for 2016 magnet-down MC data only.
-See if you can add to your info.yaml file to create a job for 2016 magnet-up data as well.
+Currently, this will create ntuples for 24c4 magnet-down data only.
+See if you can add to your info.yaml file to create a job for 24c4 magnet-up data as well.
 Hint: the location of the correct .DST file can be found using bookkeeping.

 Solutions

 Since we’re making use of the defaults job name, we need to add very little to add this new job.
-One can simply copy the final 3 lines to create a new job, rename it to something like 2016_MagUp_PromptMC_D02KK, and add the appropriate bookkeeping path.
+One can simply copy the final 3 lines to create a new job, rename it to Bu2JpsiK_24c4_MagUp, and add the appropriate bookkeeping path.
 An example of this can be found here.

 For good practice, the final thing we should add is a README.
 This is a markdown file that will be used to document the information about your production in a more human-readable format.
 Create a file README.md, and add some pertinent information.
 If you’re not sure what to add, try looking at some existing productions to get an idea.